Manamongods/Precision-Surface-Effects/README.md

 The easiest thing is to reference the SurfaceSounds asset, and then do `surfaceSounds.GetSphereCastSurfaceType(pos, Vector3.down).GetSoundSet().PlayOneShot(audioSource);`

 ### Terrain
-If the spherecast hits a TerrainCollider, it tests against the indices found using MicroSplat's Config file, by using the Albedo (Diffuse) textures of the splats
+If the spherecast hits a TerrainCollider, it tests against the indices (which were found using MicroSplat's Config file, compared with the Albedo (Diffuse) textures you specify).

 ### MeshRenderers
 If the collider is not a TerrainCollider, it will test if the name of the MeshRenderer's material/s includes one of the keywords.